-Analysis of the columns of Appendix B reveals that ninety-seven plant species listed as threatened in Knox (not just rare) are not found in reserves managed for conservation.
+Analysis of the data compiled during this study reveals that ninety-seven plant species listed as threatened (not just rare) in Knox are not found in reserves managed for conservation.
 This represents 22% of all extant indigenous plant species in Knox, and includes fifty-two species that are critically endangered in Knox.